Pell Grants: Do You Have to Pay Them Back?

 You will need to complete the Free Application for Federal Student Aid (FAFSA) and provide your financial details in order to be approved for Pell Grant funding.

 Do you have to pay back grants?

 Pell Grants are not loans.
 Because this money comes in the form of a grant, you do not have to repay Pell Grant funds under normal circumstances.

 There may also be other grants to help you fund your education that are available from the federal or state government; from your school; or from private institutions.
-You should apply for grants whenever possible, with the goal of covering as much of your educational costs as you can with money that does not have to be repaid.
+You should apply for grants whenever possible, with the goal of covering as much of your educational costs as you can with free money that does not have to be repaid.

 Although Pell Grants don't have to be paid back like loans do, there are certain circumstances where you may have to return Pell Grant money.
 This can happen if:

 - You withdraw from your academic program early without completing your course of study.

 - You drop from full-time student to part-time in your program or otherwise change your enrollment status so you no longer meet eligibility requirements.

 - The federal government overpaid your Pell Grant and you received more financial aid funds than you were entitled to.